hiimlex/leux/docs/src/pages/Modal/modal.md

 The ModalContext is a service that you can use to manage a Modal component.
 It has the following attributes:

-- `modals` - the list of opened Modal components
+- `openModals` - the list of opened Modal components
 - `createModal` - create a Modal component
 - `closeModal` - close the Modal component
 - `openModal` - open the Modal component